Uditgoel2596/Uditgoel2596/README.md

 "Hi, I'm Udit Goel! 👋

-MIS Analyst turned Data Analyst | Unlocking Insights with Data With 1+ year of experience as an MIS Analyst, I've developed a strong foundation in data analysis and visualization.
+MIS Analyst turned Data Analyst | Unlocking Insights with Data ✦ With 1+ year of experience as an MIS Analyst, I've developed a strong foundation in data analysis and visualization.
 Recently, I've enhanced my skills through intensive courses, mastering tools like Python, SQL, Power BI, and Excel.
-I'm excited to leverage my skills to drive business growth and inform strategic decisions.
+✦ After a deliberate career break, I'm re-entering the industry in a beginner-level role, eager to rebuild my career in Data/Business Analysis.
+I'm available immediately, open to relocation, and flexible on compensation.

 Tech Skills:
 ✦ Python: Data manipulation, analysis, scripting